xtorrent

 Another problem is that the new “set access for specific services and applications” firewall settings is creating issues by unexpectedly modifying the binary code of apps (by forcing a code signature on the unsuspecting binary).
 This has created issues for NewsFire as well as other third-party apps.
 Thus, during these early days I would advise using this setting with caution.

 That said, these issues are certainly not insurmountable, and so today I’m releasing NewsFire 1.4 (v70) as a first pass attempt to refine the user experience on Leopard for the rare user experiencing issues.
-Similar updates for Xtorrent and Acquisition will be coming along in the next few days (though, as I’ve said, everything should work quite well for the average user).

 Save $29Mac OS X Leopard, just $100 – amazon.com